 Privacy and information

 You can provide as little or as much information as you like.
-Information on your age and location helps us to identify members who may wish to attend forums, events etc in particular regions.
+Information on your age and location helps us to identify members who may wish to attend forums, events etc. in particular regions.
 We do not require you to disclose information about your disability status, however you can choose to do so if you wish.
-This can help us to identify members for particular consultations, expert groups etc. All personal data about members is stored securely and confidentially.
+This can help us to identify members for particular consultations, expert groups etc. Similarly, knowing what communities and lived experiences our members identify with helps WWDA make sure our work is responsive to the needs of everyone in our community.
+We do not require you to disclose this information.
+All personal data about members is stored securely and confidentially.

 For more information on privacy, read our Privacy Policy on the WWDA website.